wdi-sg/activerecord-intro/readme.md

 ```
 > note that when songs is being used as a setter method above, it actually changes the artist_id column for those songs to match The Beatles' primary ID.
 Any song that previously was assigned to The Beatles and not reassigned in the setter will now have an artist_id of nil

-Alternatively if wewanted to get a song's artist wecould write this code:
+Alternatively if we wanted to get a song's artist we could write this code:

 ```ruby
 loud_pipes = Song.find_by(title: "Loud Pipes")